What is runtime application self-protection and how it works

 RASP may sound like a firewall, but it’s also a diagnostic tool–it depends on how you use it.

-RASP has two modes: protection or diagnostic.
+RASP has two modes: protection and diagnostic.

 In protection mode, RASP can act of its own accord.
 It can halt the execution of suspected intrusions by stopping the application from completing the action.
 For example, it could prevent an application from executing instructions to a database that appears to be a SQL injection attack.
 It can stop an application’s execution, alert the user or security personnel, or terminate a user’s session completely.